Session 20

 having

-creating the initial list of declarations
+creating the initial list of declarations in the interface

-"Why did he give usfree-vars
+"Why did he give usfree-varsagain?"

 Spend a few minutes now and try to extend your solution.
 Some of you are close enough that you could finish!

-Then write down the biggest challenge you faced when while trying to solve this problem.
-(If you really want to write down two, please do.)
+Then write down the biggest challenge you faced when while

 The Lexical Addressing Function